-Your privacy is important to us, and so is being transparent about how we collect, use, and share personal information about you.
+Your privacy is important to us, and so is being transparent about how we collect, use, and share personal information about you on behalf of your employer.
 This policy is intended to help you understand:

 - What personal information we collect about you;

 - How we use personal information we collect;

 - How we share personal information we collect;